zmkfirmware/zmk/docs/docs/features/backlight.md

 };
 ```

-Then you have to add the following lines inside the root devicetree node on the same file as before:
+Then add the following lines to the same `<board>.overlay` file, but inside the root devicetree node:

 ```
 / {